Amazon defends giving police face ID tech

 "Applying facial recognition to body cameras would absolutely transform those devices," argued Matt Cagle, technology and civil liberties attorney for the ACLU in California, speaking to the BBC.

-"They were you know many departments adopted body cameras with the purpose of officer accountability.
+He explained that the argument given for adopting body cameras was to make police offers more accountable for their actions.

-"This would turn those devices into surveillance machines aimed at the public."
+"This would turn those devices into surveillance machines aimed at the public," he added.

 Cloud-powered